Category guide Brakes & Tow-Duty Service Published Jun 11, 2026 Updated Jul 10, 2026 2 minute read

 Compare rotor diameter, thickness, bolt pattern, hub style, pad shape, and included clips or sensors.
 Heavy-duty and towing packages deserve special attention because the base brake kit may not apply.
 Front and rear application notes should be checked separately.

 Use also matters.
-A tow rig or loaded work truck needs parts that handle heat.
-A commuter may care more about noise and dust.
+A tow rig or loaded work truck needs parts that handle heat, while a commuter may care more about noise and dust.
 Treat performance language carefully unless the seller gives real fitment detail and use-case notes.
+While comparing kits, verify axle, rotor size, pad shape, hardware contents, return rules, and whether opened boxes are accepted; brake returns get messy once parts have been test-fitted.

 Product pages to compare